 University gift aid consists of grants and scholarships.
 Grants are based on financial need and are awarded to both resident and nonresident students from funds budgeted yearly by the authority of the Board of Trustees.
-Scholarships are awarded on the basis of any of the following: scholastic achievement, requirements established by a donor, financial need.
+Scholarships are awarded on the basis of any of the following: scholastic achievement, requirements established by a donor, and financial need.
 Scholarships that are based on academic merit are subject to renewal criteria including academic performance (typically reflected by a cumulative GPA of at least 3.20) and a record of good citizenship.
-Rule 12.31 applies to students who receive University gift aid.